-The CWPP study area has been impacted by multiple wildfires, including the 2011 Duckett and 2016 Hayden Pass wildfires.
+The CWPP study area is based on "Landscape Neighborhoods" 1-9, identified in the 2007 Custer County CWPP.
+This area has been impacted by multiple wildfires, including the 2011 Duckett and 2016 Hayden Pass wildfires.
 The fires burned with high-intensity as crown fires.
 No homes were lost in the county by either fire, although homes in Fremont County were lost during the 2016 Hayden Pass wildfire.
 Numerous properties, however, were impacted by the fires.
 It should be noted that both fires burned for extended periods of time and that the fire spread direction spared significant impacts to structures.
 The study area's residents must continue to reduce their ladder fuels and increase tree crown separation to survive a high intensity wildfire, and develop and take advantage of any slash disposal programs.